Many or all companies we feature compensate us. Compensation and editorial

 The U.S. Department of Agriculture (USDA) has a loan program with no down payment requirements that lets you include closing costs in the mortgage.
 As a result, you can buy a home with almost no savings.

-However, you must buy in a rural area.
-You must also make monthly PMI payments if you don’t make a down payment.
+However, you must buy in a rural area and pay an annual guarantee fee (the USDA’s version of PMI).
 Your loan amount will be higher without a down payment, which means higher interest charges.

 You can apply for a conventional loan and make whatever size down payment you can.
 Many lenders will accept down payments of less than 20%.
 But if you can’t pay 20%, you must pay PMI